Akkii4/Akkii4/README.md

 ## Hey there 👋, you stumbled upon the profile of a Solidity Engineer ##

 ## 💫 About Me:
-5 years of experience in the development and testing of Smart Contracts and dApps spanning across EVM-based and Layer 2 chains.
-Possess deep knowledge of Solidity and its core principles, including opcodes, EVM, assembly, and solidity storage layout, also proficient in integrating Web3 data with UI.
-Proven ability to work independently yet collaborative as a team player and always eager to self-learn new concepts and upskill with the latest technologies and resources.
+5 years of experience in the development and testing of Smart Contracts and dApps across EVM-based and Layer 2 chains.
+Have deep knowledge of Solidity and its core principles, including opcodes, EVM, assembly, and solidity storage layout.Able to work independently to delve deep into a complex issue, yet also collaborate cross-functionally to deliver projects or integrating Web3 data with UI.
+My background enables me to quickly learn and apply emerging innovations in the blockchain space.

 📫 [My Resume](https://drive.google.com/file/d/1biIIOKWs9DJh4fJGzFRQzbxvJAnuv-eD/view?usp=sharing)